-None of us who have lived a few decades — and I am moving towards six — none of us who have lived a few decades have embraced this mission without trembling.
+None of us who have lived a few decades (and I am moving toward six of them) have embraced this mission without trembling.
 None of us have lived this mission for any length of time without tears.
-We have said it dozens and dozens of times and we will say it till our last breath, that the joy we pursue and the joy we embrace in Jesus Christ is always in this world interwoven with sorrow.
-There is no unadulterated joy on planet earth while history lasts, none for those who care about other people.
+We have said dozens and dozens of times — and we will say it till our last breath — that the joy we pursue and embrace in Jesus Christ is always, in this world, interwoven with sorrow.
+There is no unadulterated joy on planet earth while history lasts — not for those who care about other people.

-And, therefore, life is not simple.
-There is pleasure and there is pain.
-There is sweetness and there is bitter suffering.
-There is joy and there is misery.
-There is life and health and there is pain and disease and death.
-And, therefore, emotions are not simple.
+Therefore, life is not simple.
+There is pleasure, and there is pain.
+There is sweetness, and there is bitter suffering.
+There is joy, and there is misery.
+There is life and health, and there is pain and disease and death.
+Therefore, emotions are not simple.

-For those who love others and don’t just care about maximizing their own comforts in a private little sphere, this complexity will always mean we rejoice with those who rejoice, we weep with those who weep and we always know somebody rejoicing and we always know somebody weeping.
-And, therefore, we will in love discover the mystery of sorrowful yet always rejoicing and rejoicing yet always sorrowful.
-If you haven’t found that mystery, you haven’t lived long yet or you don’t love people or you are not a Christian.
+For those who love others and don’t just care about maximizing their own comforts in a private little sphere, this complexity will always mean we “rejoice with those who rejoice, weep with those who weep” (Romans 12:15).
+We always know somebody rejoicing, and we always know somebody weeping.
+Therefore, we will — in love — discover the mystery of “sorrowful yet always rejoicing,” and rejoicing yet always sorrowful.
+If you haven’t found that mystery, you haven’t lived long yet, or you don’t love people, or you are not a Christian.